-There are three important questions related to the existence of two equally successful male forms in Maevia inclemens:
+There are two important questions related to the existence of two equally successful male forms in Maevia inclemens:

-- 1) How is the 1:1 ratio of these forms maintained in populations of these spiders? - 2) How did this unusual situation arise? - 3) How is the female behavior required to maintain this ratio maintained through selection?
+- 1) How is the 1:1 ratio of these forms maintained in populations of these spiders? - 2) How did this unusual situation arise?